SparklingComet/FakeTrollPlus/README.md

 ## To be added:
-A todo can be found under the Project tab at the top.
+A to-do can be found under the Project tab at the top (https://github.com/SparklingComet/FakeTrollPlus/projects/1?fullscreen=true).

 ## Bugs and TO-DOs: